 The stress, anxiety, and depression felt by some with ADHD may be helped by ylang-ylang and chamomile oils.
 Both of these essential oils may also have the ability to calm, reduce anxiety, and possibly even help with some forms of depression.

-Sandalwood oil has been shown in studies to have medicinal properties that help with inflammation and possibly even some cancers.
+Sandalwood oil has been to have medicinal properties that help with inflammation and possibly even some cancers.
 However, some believe it can also help to relax, calm, and improve mental clarity in people with ADHD.